SQL++ for Mobile

 SELECT DISTINCT address.city ...;

-- Use the
+- Use the *expression to select all columns.

-data source.
-Give the object an alias ofdata
+- Select all properties from the userdata source.
+Give the object an alias ofdata.

-. - Select a pair of properties.
+- Select a pair of properties.

-- Select a specific property from the
+- Select a specific property from the userdata source.

-data source. - Select the property
+- Select the property cityfrom theaddressdata source.

 FROM Clause